Discharge advice for patients following cataract surgery

 Use only for the eye mentioned on the label, unless otherwise directed.

-Throw away the bottle / tube once treatment is completed, otherwise use a fresh bottle every four weeks.
+Throw away the bottle / tube once you complete your treatment.
+Otherwise use a fresh bottle every 4 weeks.

-If you do not have enough, get more from your GP before you run out.
+If you do not have enough drops / ointment, ask your GP for more before you run out.

 Can I still take my other eye drops?

-Yes, please continue all your usual eye drops, such as artificial tears or glaucoma medicines, if you usually have them.
-Use a fresh bottle for your operated eye and a separate bottle for your other eye for the first month after your surgery.
-Please leave a gap of three to five minutes between different eye drop medicines.
+For the first month after surgery, use a fresh bottle for your operated eye and a separate bottle for your other eye.
+Please leave a gap of 3 to 5 minutes between different eye drop medicines.

 Can I clean my eye?